Mick George Community Fund Criteria

 Each grant awarded will require a donation to be made to Mick George Ltd so that the grant can be released by GrantScape.
 This is called a Contributing Third Party (CTP) donation.
 The CTP donation covers Mick George Ltd’s costs in providing monies for the grant through the Landfill Communities Fund, plus associated fees.

-Grants will be available for capital improvement works to public amenity projects.
+Grants are available for community projects delivering capital improvements to public amenities.
 Examples may include:

 - Village halls